enkidulan/chromedriver/README.rst

     This package may containe bugs and works only under linux.

-Also on import this package patches system PATH to have directory with 'chromedriver'.
+*On import time package patches system PATH to have directory with 'chromedriver'.*